 No, but we can help you via a special counseling service we offer just for those filing for bankruptcy.
 For more information on this service, click here.

 No. Credit counseling alone does not appear on your credit report or affect your credit score.
 A debt management program, if you determine that one is in your best interest, could affect your credit in the short term but usually results in improved credit in the long term.
 Read more about it here.

 Face-to-face counseling is an in-person session with one of our certified credit counselors at one of our many locations.
-Phone counseling takes place entirely over the phone during our regular counseling hours, M–F, 7am–11pm ET.
-Online counseling allows you to submit much of your information—any time day or night—to one of our counselors, who can then ask questions and discuss recommendations with you via email and/or phone.
-Some clients prefer face-to-face counseling; others prefer being able to speak to someone without driving to a location; others prefer the convenience of handling much of the process online and via email.
+Phone counseling takes place entirely over the phone.
+Online counseling allows you to submit much of your information—any time day or night—to one of our counselors, who can then ask questions and discuss recommendations with you via phone.
+Some clients prefer face-to-face counseling; others prefer being able to speak to someone without driving to a location; others prefer the convenience of handling much of the process online.
 Whichever you choose, we’ll help get you back into good financial health.

 Usually about 60 minutes.
 Read more about what to expect.

 So that you have more time to ask your counselor questions, we suggest that you gather and have available:

 If you authorize Clearpoint to access your credit report, your counselor will review it and discusss it with you.
 This part of the counseling process is important because it gives us a sense of where you stand and who you owe, and helps us make recommendations that are more relevant for you.
 You can read more about the free credit score and credit report review here.

 No. When we pull your credit it’s considered an "educational pull" rather than an indication that you’re seeking new credit.
 Pulling your credit report gives us critical information about your financial situation and helps us to better help you, so we highly recommend it.

 No, but the counseling session will help you learn how to budget and responsibly pay back your debt, which will, over time, repair your credit.